howzat/howzat.github.io/index.rst

 *co-variant* parameter in a *contra-variant* position.
 This rule stops us shooting ourselves in the face and storing a Boolean in a list of Strings.

 Ok.
-Detour complete, lets return to why lower bounds are useful.
+Detour complete, let's return to why lower bounds are useful.
 The error message tells us that method parameters are contra-variant.
 We have to make sure that ``f`` is in a super-type relationship with ``T``.